 On February 13, 2024, the Company announced it had commenced drilling at Santa Cecilia on one of these undrilled porphyry targets, Pircas Norte, which has a defined geochemical anomaly below surface.
-Approximately 1,500 m of drilling was completed on three drill holes, the results are expected in the coming weeks.
+Approximately 1,500 m of drilling was completed on three drill holes.